-Frequently throughout his career, attorney David Elden has represented individuals charged with possession for sale, transportation, and cultivation of marijuana in the courts throughout Los Angeles, the State of California, and in the federal courts of the United States.
+Frequently throughout their careers, attorneys David Elden & Victor Sherman have represented individuals charged with possession for sale, transportation, and cultivation of marijuana in the courts throughout Los Angeles, the State of California, and in the federal courts of the United States.

 In 1996, California Voters approved an initiative providing a legal defense under state law for certain individuals who cultivate and possess medicinal marijuana.
 David constantly monitors the latest developments in the law, and successfully represents those who cultivate medicinal marijuana, those who transport it, as well as the cooperatives and pharmacies that provide medicinal marijuana to their patients.

 State and Federal law provide stiff penalties for The use, possession, transportation, and cultivation of medicinal marijuana — and this is an area of the law that is constantly evolving.
-David Elden supports the lawful use of and cultivation of medicinal marijuana and with this in mind effectively tracks the opinions, activities, and views of the courts, law enforcement, and politicians relating to use, cultivation, transportation, and sales of medicinal marijuana.
+David Elden & Victor Sherman support the lawful use of and cultivation of medicinal marijuana and with this in mind effectively tracks the opinions, activities, and views of the courts, law enforcement, and politicians relating to use, cultivation, transportation, and sales of medicinal marijuana.